MatreyekLab/Kozak/Kozak.md

 quantile_cutoff <- 0.99
 minquant_fraction <- 0.2

-## Seetings for knitting the document into a Markdown file
+## Setings for knitting the document into a Markdown file
 knitr::opts_chunk$set(
   warning = FALSE, # DO NOT show warnings message = FALSE, # DO NOT show messages